grzegorz2047/grzegorz2047.github.com/_posts/2017-02-13-strategy-pattern.md

 }
 {% endhighlight %}

-Now we can use our classes in practice.
+Now we can use our classes in practice. <br/>
-Now we can create class called Order, where we'll store all Products and summarise price and also we can create our Main class to make it work.
+Now we can create class called Order, where we'll store all Products and summarise price<br/>
+and also we can create our Main class to make it work.<br/>

 {% highlight java %}
 public class Order {